-It’s super exciting to think about all the things you want to show Baby and teach him about the world.
-But there are some things that he can teach you, too!
+It’s super exciting to think about all the things you want to show Baby and teach them about the world.
+But there are some things that they can teach you, too!

 - Listen to your body